pwwang/Bioinformatics-cheatsheet/README.md

 - **[DrugBank](http://www.drugbank.ca/)**: The DrugBank database is a unique bioinformatics and cheminformatics resource that combines detailed drug (i.e. chemical, pharmacological and pharmaceutical) data with comprehensive drug target (i.e. sequence, structure, and pathway) information.
 - **[TTD - Therapeutic Target Database](http://bidd.nus.edu.sg/BIDD-Databases/TTD/TTD.asp)**: A database to provide information about the known and explored therapeutic protein and nucleic acid targets, the targeted disease, pathway information and the corresponding drugs directed at each of these targets.

-## Diseases
+## Mutations and Diseases
 ### Disease/Phenotype Databases/Ontologies
 - **[HPO - Human Phenotype Ontoloy](http://human-phenotype-ontology.github.io/)**: The Human Phenotype Ontology (HPO) aims to provide a standardized vocabulary of phenotypic abnormalities encountered in human disease.
 - **[DO - Disease Ontology](http://disease-ontology.org/)**: The Disease Ontology semantically integrates disease and medical vocabularies through extensive cross mapping of DO terms to MeSH, ICD, NCI’s thesaurus, SNOMED and OMIM.
 - **[MeSH - Medical Subject Headings](https://www.nlm.nih.gov/mesh/MBrowser.html)**: MeSH is the National Library of Medicine's controlled vocabulary thesaurus.
 It consists of sets of terms naming descriptors in a hierarchical structure that permits searching at various levels of specificity.

-### Genetic Diseases
+### Germline Mutations and Genetic Diseases
 #### Related Terms
 - **GWAS**: In genetics, a genome-wide association study (GWA study, or GWAS), also known as whole genome association study (WGA study, or WGAS), is an examination of a genome-wide set of genetic variants in different individuals to see if any variant is associated with a trait. [@Wiki](https://en.wikipedia.org/wiki/Genome-wide_association_study)
-- **CNV**: The chromosome now has two copies of this section of DNA, rather than one.
-Copy number variation (CNVs) is a relatively new field in genomics and it is defined as a phenomenon in which sections of the genome are repeated and the number of repeats in the genome varies between individuals in the human population. [@Wiki](https://en.wikipedia.org/wiki/Copy-number_variation)(https://www.genome.gov/25520880/deoxyribonucleic-acid-dna-fact-sheet/)
+- **CNV - Copy-Number Variation**: Copy-number variations (CNVs) are a form of structural variation that manifest as deletions or duplications in the genome. [@Wiki](https://en.wikipedia.org/wiki/Copy-number_variation)(https://www.genome.gov/25520880/deoxyribonucleic-acid-dna-fact-sheet/)
 - **SNP**: A single nucleotide polymorphism, often abbreviated to SNP (pronounced snip; plural snips), is a variation in a single nucleotide that occurs at a specific position in the genome, where each variation is present to some appreciable degree within a population (e.g. >1%). [@Wiki](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism), [@NIH](https://ghr.nlm.nih.gov/primer/genomicresearch/snp)
 - **Genotype**: The genotype is the part (DNA sequence) of the genetic makeup of a cell, and therefore of an organism or individual, which determines a specific characteristic (phenotype) of that cell/organism/individual. [@Wiki](https://en.wikipedia.org/wiki/Genotype)
 - **PheWAS**: Phenome-wide association studies (PheWAS) analyze many phenotypes compared to a single genetic variant (or other attribute). [@Tool](https://github.com/PheWAS/PheWAS)